xemonix0/Cherry-Doom/docs/nughud.md

 ### Status-Bar Chunks

-**Status-Bar chunks** are square regions of the Status Bar, taken from the currently-loaded `STBAR`.
+**Status-Bar chunks** are square regions of the Status Bar, taken from the currently loaded `STBAR`.
 Up to 8 chunks can be drawn; they are drawn behind patches, following the same order (`chunk1` before `chunk2`, etc.).

 Apart from the shared properties, **chunks make use of the following additional properties**: